 who are allergic to chicken eggs are able to eat

-duck eggs without problems.
+duck eggs without problem.

 Duck eggs can be used just like chicken eggs and